Rajapur, Uttar Pradesh: Schools

+Degree College and Professional Courses

+There is need for government degree College so as to help students of the region to get good quality higher education.

 Transportation

 Rajapur town is connected with some major cities like District headquarter Chitrakoot, Allahabad, Kanpur, Lucknow etc. by National highway and state highway.

+Roads: Rajapur is connected with Manjhanpur (Kaushambi District), Bharwari, Prayagraj in one direction where currently Ram van gaman path is under development (as of Aug 25), similarly it is connected by NH 731AG to Raipura which further connect Rajapur with Manikpur (major railway station in the area for Howrah Bombay line).
+Similarly it is connected with district headquarter Chitrakoot and Karwi through two lane highway, and connected with Baberu and Banda with existing two lane road.
+Few roads like Raipura to Manikpur is highly needed to be developed (as on Aug 25) to connect Rajapur with Manikpur railway station and to ensure safe journey on the road.
+Bundelkhand expressway which starts from Bharatkup near Chitrakoot is approximately 40 kms away from Rajapur.

 Railway: The nearest railway station is Chitrakoot Dham Karwi (CKTD) which connects Banda, Jhansi, Kanpur and Delhi line on one side and Allahabad, Varanasi on another side.
 Another railway junction is Manikpur (MKP) which connects Katni, Jabalpur, Bombay line on one side and Allahabad, Varanasi, Patna on other side.
-Although road connectivity for Manikpur railway junction is required to be improved from existing single lane road to two lane highway because of its utility.
+Although road connectivity for Manikpur railway junction is required to be improved from existing single lane road to two lane highway (Raipura to Saraiya stretch of 13 kms only) because of its utility.